RennyHarlin/blog/content/posts/hugo.md

 PaperMod also allows you to add tags to your posts by adding `tags: ['tag-1', 'tag-2']` to the front matter of the post.

 All tags and categories are available in the navbar in PaperMod.

+## 9. Deployment

+- After completing your post, commit your changes and push it to the Github repository with the repository name `<github-username>.github.io`
+- In Github, go to pages and configure source as Github Actions
+- Go to browse all workflows and select Hugo
+- Github will give a workflow.yml file
+- Inorder for PaperMod to work, the selected Hugo version must be the latest one
+- Edit the workflow.yml file with the latest Hugo version number and commit changes
+- Hola! your site is live to the world.

 ### That's it.
 Thank you for reading.